Self-knowledge through mind/body awareness

 This 21-day meditation is the perfect challenge to give yourself.
 Accessible and no experience needed.
 We start right at the beginning and gradually develop it.
 Ever thought about meditating, now is the time.
 Be kind to yourself, meditate for ten minutes a day.

 Meditation can help you to concentrate, be present, calm your mind, sleep better, feel better, basically improve every function of how your brain operates.
-If the brain and nervous system are happier, this is also great news for the body!
+If the brain and the nervous system are happier, this is also great news for the body!

 10 min guided meditation per day to form a healthier lifestyle!